Plastic sequestration: Theory

-The concept of plastic sequestration as an ecological service that follows Earth's example of carbon sequestration was laid out at the Le Havre University, 50th Annual Bandung Spirit Conference, in a paper presented by Ani Himawati and Russell Maier.
+The concept of plastic sequestration as an ecological service that follows Earth's example of carbon sequestration was laid out at the Le Havre University's 50th Annual Bandung Spirit Conference, in a paper presented by Ani Himawati and Russell Maier.
 Building on this concept, the Global Ecobrick Alliance developed a theoretical framework and criteria for plastic sequestration in order to exclude applications that are not ecological services, and to encourage sequestration methodologies and applications that are.
 The criteria of plastic sequestration are based on the principles of Earthen Ethics, that delineate the parameters of ecological contribution, research by Center for International Environmental Law on the carbon impact of the plastic industry, and the science of preventing polymer degradation.